ThunderLoom/ThunderLoom/frontends/vray3dsMax/README.md

 *It's shading model is based on the work by Piti Irawan https://www.cs.cornell.edu/~srm/publications/IrawanThesis.pdf*

 This plugin adds the ThunderLoom material to the VRay renderer and 3dsMax.
-This includes a user interface for controlling the material in the 3dsMax material editor.
+This includes a user interface for controlling the material in the 3dsMax material editor and a pattern editor.

 #Install
 If the compiled material file (`thunderLoom.dlt`) is available, installation is simple.